 D.5.1 The SPC members are appointed by the Board, on the recommendation of its Chairperson, following the proposal by the Nomination Committee.
 The Committee's members are appointed for a term of office of three (3) years that can be renewed up to three (3) times.
-The Committee consists by at least five (5) members who may be, besides the Chairperson and the CEO, of Board's Executive members and Senior Executive Officers.
+The Committee is composed of at least five (5) members and chaired by the Chairperson of the Bank's Board and in case of his/her absence or impediment by the CEO.
+Beside the Chairperson and CEO, the Committee consists of Executive members of the Board and Senior Executive Officers.